ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

    Make sure that for every call to ``adios2_init`` there is a call to ``adios2_finalize`` for the same adios handler.
 Not doing so will result in memory leaks.

-* :f90:`subroutine adios2_enter_computation_block` Inform ADIOS about entering communication-free computation block in main thread.
+* :f90:`subroutine adios2_enter_computation_block` inform ADIOS about entering communication-free computation block in main thread.
 Useful when using Async IO.

    .. code-block:: fortran